fredrik-pettersson/Capstone-Project-Final-Report/README.md

 ![phase 1 reduced dataset](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/eee2aec2-03f1-439e-8142-3a3819126dec)

 In Phase 2, the Random Forest model performed the best on the reduced feature dataset on the matches specifically played by Novak Djokovic.
 The accuracy was 89% against the baseline accuracy of 84%.
-The Neural Network (one hidden layer with 50 nodes) and SVM models achieved accuracies of 88% and 87% respectively:
+The Neural Network (one hidden layer with 50 nodes) and SVM models also performed well with accuracies of 88% and 87% respectively:

 ![phase 2 results best](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/e13efee1-27bf-4436-ad7e-a05142250142)